 Points of Attractions in Annapurna Base Camp Trek

-Annapurna Base Camp is another popular trekking destination after Everest Base Camp.
-The trek has received its popularity because of beautiful mountain views, a natural hot spring, diverse flora and fauna, and the traditional villages.
+Annapurna Base Camp is the next popular trekking destination after Everest Base Camp.
+The trek has gained popularity for its beautiful mountain views, a natural hot spring, diverse flora and fauna, and traditional villages.
 You can also experience the unique blend of culture and nature here with this adventure.
-Here is a brief explanation of the major attraction of Annapurna Base Camp Trek:
+Here is a brief explanation of the major attractions ofthe Annapurna Base Camp Trek:

 Natural Hot Spring at Jhinu

-A natural hot spring lies on your way to Annapurna Base Camp trekking trail.
+A natural hot spring lies on your way to the Annapurna Base Camp trekking trail.
 It is located in the small hamlet called Jhinu, the last stop of your trek.
-Jhinu lies at an approximate distance of 14 kilometers from Nayapul.
-This village resides right next to the Modi River, which originates from the Annapurna mountains.
-At the entrance of the village, right next to the river, is a small pond where natural hot water emerges from below.
-This hot spring is believed to cure many health-related issues.
+Jhinu is approximately 14 kilometers from Nayapul.
+This village is located next to the Modi River, which originates in the Annapurna Range.
+At the village entrance, next to the river, is a small pond where natural hot water springs up from below.
+This hot spring is believed to have healing properties and heal many health-related issues.
 Additionally, it serves as a relaxation point for trekkers who return after multiple days of strenuous trekking.

 Annapurna Conservation Area

-Annapurna Conservation Area Project is a protective initiative by the government of Nepal.
-The biodiversity of the Annapurna region located in the Kaski, Manang, Mustang, Myagdi, and Parbat districts is protected under this project.
-This project was initiated in 1986 and has since been protecting the natural enriches of the area.
-The dense forests, flat lands of Mustang and Manang, High mountains, Semi-arid terrain, Raging white rivers, enriched fauna, and distinct culture of the locals are preserved by ACAP.
+Annapurna Conservation Area Project is a government-led conservation initiative in Nepal.
+The biodiversity of the Annapurna region, located in the Kaski, Manang, Mustang, Myagdi, and Parbat districts, is protected under this project.
+This project was initiated in 1986 and has since protected the natural resources of the area.
+The dense forests, flat lands of Mustang and Manang, high mountains, semi-arid terrain, raging white rivers, enriched fauna, and the distinct culture of the locals are preserved by ACAP.
 You will need an ACAP permit for the trek to Annapurna Base Camp.
 Permits usually range from $30 for foreigners and $10 for SAARC nationals.

 Annapurna Massifs

-Annapurna Mountains which rise as high as 8091 meters are a series of high mountains located in western Nepal.
+The Annapurna Range, which rises to 8091 m, is a series of high mountains in western Nepal.
 The trek to ABC pierces through the base of these high mountains.
 From far away, these mountains seem astonishing.
 The peaks rise high and are shimmering with snow for most of the year.

 On your traverse to Annapurna Base camp, you will traverse to the middle of these gigantic mountains.
 The prominent peaks as seen during ABC trek are Annapurna I (8,091 meters / 26,545 feet), Annapurna South (7,219 meters / 23,684 feet), Hiunchuli (6,441 meters / 21,132 feet), Machapuchare (6,993 meters / 22,943 feet), Gangapurna (7,455 meters / 24,457 feet)and Baraha Shikhar, Glacier Dom etc.